 For articular limb movements, score the hindlimb joint movements during spontaneous locomotion [1] separately for the ankle, knee, and hip as either normal, slight, or absent [2].

-CU: Representative shot of hindlimb movements
+CU: Representative shot of hindlimb movements (Note: 3.4.1 and 3.8.1 can be used for several sections. t1 normal.
+3.5.1 can be used to show impaired articulations of the left hindlimb ankle, knee, and hip scored as ‘slight’.)

 LAB MEDIA: Table 1: JoVE Video Editor please emphasize Hip, Knee, and Ankle columns when mentioned